 The AIA RPQ (Audit) will provide you with a recognised professional qualification for statutory auditors and will equip you with the relevant skills and competencies required to work confidently and efficiently in this challenging profession.

-Exemptions are available for relevant qualifications undertaken in the last five years, with the exception of Paper 7 Auditing.
+Exemptions are available for relevant qualifications undertaken in the last five years, with the exception of Paper 7 Auditing and Paper 8 Company Law.
 AIA will make an assessment and exemption offer in line with professional and regulatory requirements on receipt of your Student Registration Form and copies of your certificates.

 MULTI-DISCIPLINARY CASE STUDY